breandan/kotlingrad/README.md

 <sup>&sect;</sup> Matrix division is defined iff **B** is invertible, although it could be possible to redefine this operator using the [Moore-Penrose inverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).

-<sup>&lowast;</sup> Where C(ℝ<sup>m</sup>) is the space of all continuous functions 𝑓 : ℝ<sup>m</sup>→ℝ. If the function is not over ℝ, it will fail at compile time.
+<sup>&lowast;</sup> Where C(ℝ<sup>m</sup>) is the space of all continuous functions 𝑓 : ℝ<sup>m</sup>→ℝ. If the function is not over ℝ, it will fail at compile-time.
 If the function is over ℝ but not continuous differentiable at the point under consideration, it will fail at runtime.

 <sup>?</sup> While it would be nice to infer a combined input type λ∪τ for binary functions, it is likely impossible using the Kotlin type system.
 Otherwise, if the user desires compile-time shape-safety when invoking higher order functions with literal values, they will need to specify the combined input type explicitly, or wait for a runtime exception.